Complete Guide: Installing Manjaro with Secure Boot Enabled

 Manjaro-To-Go LXDE with persistence

-This guide is different than the usual guides I write – the purpose of this is to give any of you a serious tool in case of displacement due to war, evacuation due to natural disasters, riots, ban on religious practice etc. You can also use the stick at home for your occasional secure computing – you can have a normal computer in home – and when necessary you can boot the stick – do what you need to do, e.g. keeping it up-to-date – shut it down and hide it for what ever prying eyes – governments, gangs, rebels, thieves – may force their way into your home.
+This guide is different than the usual guides I write – the purpose is to give any of you a serious tool in case of displacement due to war, evacuation due to natural disasters, riots, ban on religious practice, etc. You can also use the stick at home for your occasional secure computing – you can have a normal computer in the home – and when necessary, you can boot the stick – do what you need to do, e.g., keeping it up-to-date – shut it down and hide it for whatever prying eyes – governments, gangs, rebels, thieves – may force their way into your home.

-With escalating instability of the world around us – the escalating impact human actions has on our environment – the ever increasing possibilities of having to evacuate – many of us have emergency kits – sleeping bags, food supplies and water – ready to go – we sometimes forget our most vital belongings – the documents that defines us, our origin, our marriage, our children, photos of our relatives, photos of our passports, electronic copies of birth- and marriage certificates, our real-estate documents, proof of ownership for various items we carry – these invaluable documents we don’t want others to get their hands on.
-Many of us values the Bible over everything and would want to have a copy – even an electronic copy – with us.
+With the escalating instability of the world around us – the escalating impact human actions have on our environment – and the ever-increasing possibilities of having to evacuate – many of us have emergency kits – sleeping bags, food supplies, and water – ready to go – we sometimes forget our most vital belongings – the documents that define us, our origin, our marriage, our children, photos of our relatives, photos of our passports, electronic copies of birth- and marriage certificates, our real-estate documents, proof of ownership for various items we carry – these invaluable documents we don’t want others to get their hands on.
+Many of us value the Bible over everything and would want to have a copy – even an electronic copy – with us.

-We can’t rely on having a computer with us if we need to evacuate but we can rely on – should the need rise – that we can get access to a computer.
-But we cannot trust others with the stick – they could just copy the documents off the stick – we cannot trust a computer we have not booted to be clean – no keylogger, malware – we cannot trust it to be able to decrypt our data.
-The Xorg set of display drivers works with recent hardware – but due to the fast development of graphics hardware and though I expect it to work – obviously I cannot make any guarantee.
+We can’t rely on having a computer if we need to evacuate, but we can rely on – should the need arise – that we can access a computer.
+But we cannot trust others with the stick – they could copy the documents off the stick – we cannot trust a computer we have not booted to be clean – no keylogger, malware – we cannot trust it to decrypt our data.
+The Xorg set of display drivers works with recent hardware – but due to the fast development of graphics hardware and though I expect it to work – obviously, I cannot make any guarantee.

-So this is – in my opinion – the ultimate guide to have a Linux in your pocket – an encrypted Linux – for storage of your personal documents.
+So this is – in my opinion – the ultimate guide to having a Linux in your pocket – an encrypted Linux – for storing your documents.

 What is this about

-I will demonstrate how to create a portable encrypted system using an USB device and the most minimal graphical environment possible using Manjaro.
+I will demonstrate how to create a portable encrypted system using a USB device and the most minimal graphical environment possible using Manjaro.

 CAUTION

-You will be doing the following as root so in case of device names – do double check your devices.
+You will be doing the following as root, so in the case of device names – do double-check your devices.

-IMPORTANTNever just unplug your device – you will damage the filesystem.
-If plugged into another operating system use the system file manager’s eject method or ensure device data has been sync’d using the sync command.
-Then use umount to safely remove the device.
+IMPORTANTNever unplug your device – you will damage the filesystem.
+If plugged into another operating system, use the system file manager’s eject method or ensure device data has been sync’d using the sync command.
+Then, use umount it to safely remove the device.

-DISCLAIMER: I take no responsibility if you wreck something because you are to quick on the Enter key.
+DISCLAIMER: I take no responsibility if you wreck something because you are too quick on the Enter key.

 Let us begin